Sumire Uesaka: Personal life

 Uesaka cites Halko Momoi as her inspiration and became interested in voice acting after watching Nurse Witch Komugi when she was 10 years old.
 Since hearing the State Anthem of the USSR in her first year of high school, Uesaka became interested in Russian culture and the former Soviet Union.
 In April 2010, she enrolled in Faculty of Foreign Studies at Sophia University.
 She majored in Russian studies and announced that she had graduated on March 27, 2014.

 In March 2016, after several cases of online sexual harassment, she announced that her personal Twitter account would no longer be updated, but resumed in November 2016.
-Her personal Twitter and Instagram were later closed on July 21, 2017 after continuous harassment, after which her social media presence has been limited to a new Twitter account run by her staff.
+Her personal Twitter and Instagram were closed on July 21, 2017, after continuous harassment, after which her social media presence has been limited to a new Twitter account run by her staff.

+In September 2026, her talent agency Voice Kit announced that several planned Kyoto International Manga Anime Fair appearances were cancelled following the actress receiving several email threats.